 If a place meets one or more of the heritage criteria, you can nominate it for Brisbane's Heritage Register.

 Send details of the property, including the address and photographs or historical material (if possible) to:

 Brisbane Qld 4001

-An owner or member of the public can have a say on the listing of a property on Brisbane's Heritage Register.
+An owner or a member of the public can have a say on the listing of a property on Brisbane's Heritage Register.

 As part of Council’s consultation process, properties identified for listing are advertised by public notice in the Courier-Mail and placed on public display.
-At the same time the City Architecture and Heritage team notifies owners in writing of its intention to recommend the property for listing on Brisbane's Heritage Register.
+At the same time, the City Architecture and Heritage team notifies owners in writing of its intention to recommend the property for listing on Brisbane's Heritage Register.

 Council notification gives the owner and members of the public the opportunity to make a written submission in relation to the proposed heritage listing.